Sound remotely familiar?

 Step 2.
 Create Systems

-You hear me mentioning this a lot through my website, but that’s because systems help keep you on track without overwhelming you with a myriad of decisions to make and items to check.
+You hear me mention this a lot through my website, but that’s because systems help keep you on track without overwhelming you with a myriad of decisions to make and items to check.

 Your systems should reflect the core principles that you hold dear, while also taking into consideration the inputs from key members of your team.